 - Bone broth.
 Bone broth is one of the most nourishing foods I can think of.
 Rich in collagen and minerals, high in protein, and soothing and comforting as well!
 I keep these individual cartons in my office, and love to make my own at home as well!

 - Dang unsweetened coconut chips.
 Just enough sweetness and crunch to feel like a treat, but rich in healthy fats to keep me satisfied!

 - Healthy pre-made protein shake.
-99% of the time, I prefer to make my own protein smoothies (for more on how I make green smoothies, see my webinar here!).
+99% of the time, I prefer to make my own protein smoothies (for more on how I make green smoothies, see this Magic Smoothie Formula post!).
 But when clients need something on the run, I’ll recommend Evolve, Owyn, or Cocolibre depending on their food sensitivities and preferences.

-- Vega Protein & Greens.
-For an even simpler “smoothie,” I like Vega Protein & Greens packet just mixed with water.
+- Protein packets.
+For an even simpler “smoothie,” I travel with a Vega Protein & Greens packet, Orgain protein powder packet, or Hi! protein packet, and drink it just mixed with water.
 If you’re super sensitive to taste or texture, this may not be for you, but I think it tastes great, and you sure can’t beat the convenience!

 - Seasnax.
 Seaweed as a snack?
 May sound odd, but these Seasnax have salt, a teeny bit of crunch, and some unique flavor that I love.
 They take a while to eat, and pack a hit of nutrition, so if you like sushi or seaweed salad, give these a try!

 - Pumpkin seeds in shell.
 I’m not sure what it is about these (probably the perfect combo of protein, fat, and fiber!), but they stave off cravings for me and I love eating them!
 I eat the whole thing, including the shell.